Ridiculously simple, paper-based time management

 Recently, my wife bought me a Baron Fig Squire.
 Not something that I would have purchased for myself due to the price, but it's a really nice pen and my initial experience with the ink cartridges was even better than the uni-ball ones - but lately they seem to be blobbing a lot.

-If you use one of the thicker notebooks, you may want to create an index on the edges of the pages:
+If you use a thicker notebook, you may want to create an index on the edges of the pages:

-Step 2: Bring your project names onto the edge of your notebook, creating a 'key' so you can see them without flipping to the first page.
+Step 2: Also write your project names onto the edge of your notebook, creating a 'key' so you can see them without flipping to the first page.
 A lot of the work I do is client-confidential, so I'm using abbreviations instead of the full project name.

-The Autofocus System is a very interesting approach that uses both the rational and intuitive parts of your mind
+The Autofocus System: an interesting approach that uses both the rational and intuitive parts of your mind

-The interesting, but more complex, Bullet Journal method by Ryder Carroll
+The Bullet Journal method by Ryder Carroll: interesting, but more complex

 » See what else there is is on útilware.com